 On August 16th, 2009, over Windows Live Messenger, ccbtimewiz came up to me and literally gave me a simple static piece of code that resembled a portal.
-It was basically a SSI page that used several functions to generate some basic user data and forum statistics and information.
+It was basically an SSI page that used several functions to generate some basic user data and forum statistics and information.
 When the code was presented to me, I was brought upon a daring challenge of finishing up the static portal page.
 After about 900 lines of code, and over 6+ hours put into this one portal page, on August 17th, 2009, it was decided that the two of us would start a brand-new portal called Dream Portal.
 It had a working title before Dream Portal codenamed Maple Portal, but it quickly turned into Dream Portal.
 The portal soon transformed from a static page to a dynamic page as I implemented a few functions to reduce the amount of lines of code and avoided constant repitition.
 Development continued between ccbtimewiz and I as we were working on early builds of Dream Portal.
 The initial overall goal of Dream Portal was to keep EVERYTHING in ONE file.
 Yes, one file for one portal, and the dream of the project was to port it to other Open-Source forum software such as MyBB and phpBB along with SMF.
-After countless revisions on the alpha version of Dream Portal, and with additional help from another user, on August 25th, 2009, the domain dreamportal.net was bought to continue development, establish a home for Dream Portal, and bring in more team members.
+After countless revisions on the alpha version of Dream Portal, and with additional help from another user, on August 25th, 2009, the domain dream-portal.net was bought to continue development, establish a home for Dream Portal, and bring in more team members.
 The project accelerated quickly from this point and a full team was established.
 The project moved from an alpha stage to a beta stage in an instant.
 From this point, the project moved a single-file project, to a full modification complete with translated languages, source files, and template files.
 By the time I left the team, Dream Portal finished their beta stage and moved on to a release candidate (RC) stage shortly.
 Dream Portal 1.0 was then released to the general public on September 12th, 2010, and of course I was still inactive from everything SMF and am still not on the team.
 Some time in early 2016 however, the dream came to an end and as the homepage reports, it seems like some parts of Dream Portal was moved over to ezPortal, unfortunately leaving Dream Portal to what it started off as, just a dream.